eudaemonic-one/Lifelong-Learning/Storage-Systems/cmu-18746/lecture09-distributed-file-systems.md

 #### Pathname Lookup

-* When the client reaches an NFS mounted file system, NFS directory's VNODE lookup() operation will send lokkup to server
+* When the client reaches an NFS mounted file system, NFS directory's VNODE lookup() operation will send lookup to server
   * Server will look it up in the directory
 * This piece-meal lookup can take a long time
   * 1 RPC per directory